-The ISO shall implement the specific cost allocation methodology in Section 31.5.3.2 of this Attachment Y in accordance with the Order No. 1000 Regional Cost Allocation Principles as set forth in Section 31.5.2.
+The ISO shall implement the specific cost allocation methodology in Section 31.5.3.2 of this Attachment Y in accordance with the Order No. 1000 Regional Cost Allocation Principles as set forth in Section 31.5.2.1.
+This methodology shall apply to cost allocation for a regulated transmission solution to an identified Reliability Need, including the ISO's share of the costs of an Interregional Transmission Project proposed as a regulated transmission solution to an identified Reliability Need allocated in accordance with Section 31.5.7 of this Attachment Y.

 The specific cost allocation methodology in Section 31.5.3.2 incorporates the following elements:

-- 31.5.3.1.1 The focus of the cost allocation methodology shall be on solutions to Reliability Needs. - 31.5.3.1.2 Potential impacts unrelated to addressing the Reliability Needs shall not be considered for the purpose of cost allocation for regulated solutions. - 31.5.3.1.3 Primary beneficiaries shall initially be those Load Zones identified as contributing to the reliability violation. - 31.5.3.1.4 The cost allocation among primary beneficiaries shall be based upon their relative contribution to the need for the regulated solution. - 31.5.3.1.5 The ISO will examine the development of specific cost allocation rules based on the nature of the reliability violation (e.g., thermal overload, voltage, stability, resource adequacy and short circuit). - 31.5.3.1.6 Cost allocation shall recognize the terms of prior agreements among the Transmission Owners, if applicable. - 31.5.3.1.7 Consideration should be given to the use of a materiality threshold for cost allocation purposes. - 31.5.3.1.8 The methodology shall provide for ease of implementation and administration to minimize debate and delays to the extent possible.
+- 31.5.3.1.1 The focus of the cost allocation methodology shall be on solutions to Reliability Needs. - 31.5.3.1.2 Potential impacts unrelated to addressing the Reliability Needs shall not be considered for the purpose of cost allocation for regulated solutions. - 31.5.3.1.3 Primary beneficiaries shall initially be those Load Zones identified as contributing to the reliability violation. - 31.5.3.1.4 The cost allocation among primary beneficiaries shall be based upon their relative contribution to the need for the regulated solution. - 31.5.3.1.5 The ISO will examine the development of specific cost allocation rules based on the nature of the reliability violation (e.g., thermal overload, voltage, stability, resource adequacy and short circuit).

-- 31.5.3.1.9 Consideration should be given to the "free rider" issue as appropriate.
+- 31.5.3.1.6 Cost allocation shall recognize the terms of prior agreements among the Transmission Owners, if applicable. - 31.5.3.1.7 Consideration should be given to the use of a materiality threshold for cost allocation purposes. - 31.5.3.1.8 The methodology shall provide for ease of implementation and administration to minimize debate and delays to the extent possible. - 31.5.3.1.9 Consideration should be given to the "free rider" issue as appropriate.

-The methodology shall be fair and equitable. - 31.5.3.1.10 The methodology shall provide cost recovery certainty to investors to the extent possible. - 31.5.3.1.11 The methodology shall apply, to the extent possible, to Gap Solutions. - 31.5.3.1.12 Cost allocation is independent of the actual triggered project(s), except when allocating cost responsibilities associated with meeting a minimum Locational Installed Capacity Requirement ("LCR"), and is based on a separate process that results in NYCA meeting its LOLE requirement. - 31.5.3.1.13 Cost allocation for a solution that meets the needs of a Target Year assumes that backstop solutions of prior years have been implemented. - 31.5.3.1.14 Cost allocation will consider the most recent values for LCRs.
+The methodology shall be fair and equitable. - 31.5.3.1.10 The methodology shall provide cost recovery certainty to investors to the extent possible. - 31.5.3.1.11 The methodology shall apply, to the extent possible, to Gap Solutions. - 31.5.3.1.12 Cost allocation is independent of the actual triggered project(s), except when allocating cost responsibilities associated with meeting a Locational Installed Minimum Capacity Requirement ("LCR"), and is based on a separate process that results in NYCA meeting its LOLE requirement. - 31.5.3.1.13 Cost allocation for a solution that meets the needs of a Target Year assumes that backstop solutions of prior years have been implemented. - 31.5.3.1.14 Cost allocation will consider the most recent values for LCRs.
 LCRs must be met for the Target Year.